-My parents have many fruit trees including citrus, avocado, and fig, and they asked me what’s the best potting soil they should be using.
-I had an idea, but to find out more, I did some research and testing.
-Here’s what I found.
+We have many fruit trees including citrus, avocado, and fig, I was wondering what’s the best potting soil we should be using.
+While I had an idea, I did some research and testing to find out more.

 The best soil for fruit trees is sandy, loamy soil.
 You can achieve this by mixing equal parts sand, peat moss, perlite, and compost.
 Since sand and peat moss are acidic, and perlite and compost have a neutral pH, mixed together they make a slightly acidic, rich, and well-draining soil—perfect for fruit trees.